 To,

 The Board of Directors of

-Home First Finance Company India Limited (formerly known as Home First Finance Company India Private Limited)
+Home First Finance Company India Limited

+(formerly known as Home First Finance Company

+India Private Limited)

-Independent Auditor's Additional Report for the year ended March 31, 2019 pursuant to the requirement of Housing Finance Companies -Auditor's Report (National Housing Bank) Directions, 2016 issued by the National Housing Bank
+Independent Auditor's Additional Report for the year ended March 31, 2019 pursuant to the requirement of Housing Finance Companies - Auditor's Report (National Housing Bank) Directions, 2016 issued by the National Housing Bank

-- This report is issued in accordance with the terms of our engagement letter dated August 9 2018 with Home First Finance Company India Limited (formerly known as Home First Finance Company India Private Limited) (the 'Company'). - This report is issued in accordance with the requirements of the Housing Finance Companies Auditor's Report (National Housing Bank) Directions, 2016 ('the Auditor's Report Directions') issued by the National Housing Bank ('the NHB'). - 3.
-We have audited the accompanying financial statements of the Company which comprise the Balance Sheet as at 31 March 2019, the Statement of Profit and Loss and Cash Flow Statementfor the year then ended, and a summary of the significant accounting policies and other explanatory information, on which we have issued unmodified opinion vide our report dated 13 May 2019.
+- This report is issued in accordance with the terms of our engagement letter dated August 9 2018 with Home First Finance Company India Limited (formerly known as Home First Finance Company India Private Limited) (the 'Company'). - 2.
+This report is issued in accordance with the requirements of the Housing Finance Companies Auditor's Report (National Housing Bank) Directions, 2016 ('the Auditor's Report Directions') issued by the National Housing Bank ('the NHB'). - 3.
+We have audited the accompanying financial statements of the Company which comprise the Balance Sheet as at 31 March 2019, the Statement of Profit and Loss and Cash Flow Statement for the year then ended, and a summary of the significant accounting policies and other explanatory information, on which we have issued unmodified opinion vide our report dated 13 May 2019.

-Management's and Those Charged with Governance's Responsibility for the financial statements

-4. The Company's Board of Directors is responsible for the matters stated in section 134(5) of the Companies Act, 2013 ('the Act') with respect to the preparation of these financial statements that give a true and fair view of the financial position, financial performance and cash flows of the Company in accordance with the accounting principles generally accepted in India, including the Accounting Standards prescribed under section 133 of the Act, read with rule 7 of the Companies (Accounts) Rules, 2014 (as amended).
+Management's and Those Charged with Governance's Responsibility for the financial statements accordance with the accounting principles generally accepted in India, including the Accounting Standards prescribed under section 133 of the Act, read with rule 7 of the Companies (Accounts) Rules, 2014 (as amended).
 This responsibility also includes maintenance of adequate accounting records in accordance with the provisions of the Act for safeguarding the assets of the Company and for preventing and detecting frauds and other irregularities; selection and application of appropriate accounting policies; making judgments and estimates that are reasonable and prudent; and design, implementation and maintenance of adequate internal financial controls, that were operating effectively for ensuring the accuracy and completeness of the accounting records, relevant to the preparation and presentation of the financial statements that give a true and fair view and are free from material misstatement, whether due to fraud or error.